Relations with Armenia

 - Since 2002, Armenia has participated in the PfP Planning and Review Process (PARP), which helps develop the ability of Armenia’s forces to work with NATO forces on operations.

-- A key priority for Armenia is to ensure democratic control of the armed forces, which is being reinforced by its participation in the Partnership Action Plan on Defence Institution Building (PAP-DIB).
+- A key priority for Armenia is to ensure democratic control of the armed forces.
 NATO has also supported the introduction of civilian personnel to the Armenian Ministry of Defence.

 - In 2013, the Armenian Ministry of Defence joined NATO’s Building Integrity (BI) programme.
 Once Armenia completes the NATO Self-Assessment and Peer Review Process (which started in 2014), the country will benefit from NATO BI tailored support to enhance good governance practices and to reduce corruption risks in the defence sector.